Computational-Lexico/OntoPhraseology-MWEs/README.md

 # Research Context

-This repository was initiated during a **Short-Term Scientific Mission (STSM)** hosted by the **CIRCSE Research Centre**, Università Cattolica del Sacro Cuore (Milan, Italy), in June 2026.

-The research stay was funded by **COST Action CA21167 – UniDive (Universality, Diversity and Idiosyncrasy in Language Technology).**

-Scientific discussions carried out during the STSM contributed to the ontology design, particularly regarding interoperability with Linguistic Linked Open Data resources.
+This repository brings together research conducted over several years on Chinese–French phraseological resources and ontology modelling.

+The Chinese phraseological resources were developed prior to the STSM and have been published in ACL 2026.
+During the Short-Term Scientific Mission (STSM) hosted by the CIRCSE Research Centre, Università Cattolica del Sacro Cuore (Milan, Italy), in June 2026, the French phraseological resources were developed and the ontology design was further refined, particularly with respect to interoperability with Linguistic Linked Open Data (LLOD).
+The STSM was funded by COST Action CA21167 – UniDive (Universality, Diversity and Idiosyncrasy in Language Technology).

-The repository continues to be maintained and extended by **CHEN Lian**.
+The current repository integrates these resources within a unified multilingual framework and continues to be maintained and extended by CHEN Lian.
 ---

 # Future Development